CaptainLost/Event-Bus/README.md

 }
 ```
 ## Additional features
-Create event receiver from action.
+Create event receiver from action (don't let it be null).
 ```cs
 using CptLost.EventBus;
 using System;